defensahacker/viewstate-decoder/README.md

 VIEWSTATE module and decoder was copied from https://github.com/yuvadm/viewstate.git and all kudos go to yuvadm.

-I just wrote a wrapper to easily decode ASP.NET ```__VIEWSTATE``` variables without having to install the viewstate module into the system with administrative privileges and be able to decode the variables with a small script.
+I just wrote a small tool to easily decode ASP.NET ```__VIEWSTATE``` variables without having to install the viewstate module into the system with administrative privileges and be able to decode the variables with a small script using a terminal, without writting python code.

 Sometimes when doing webpentesting against a ASP web application is useful a tool like this.